orkubani/final_project_C_lab/tests/Test_1/Test_1_Readme.txt

-This tester is based on the as file from the assigment (ps.as).
+This Test is based on the as file from the assigment (ps.as).

 Expected result: